jccriado/basisgen/README.md

 python standard_model.py --dimension 8
 ~~~

-Gives 1023 invariants (in ~ 40 seconds in a 2013 MacBook pro).
+Gives 1123 invariants (in ~ 40 seconds in a 2013 MacBook pro).
 This agrees with
 arXiv:1512.03433.
 All the other operator counts for higher dimensions in 1512.03433
 are reproduced by this script.

+Dimension 9: 3m 8s